pedrokpp/discord-token-grabber/README.md

 Use the binary version available at [releases]()

 ## TODO
-- [ ] Send it to a Discord Webhook
+- [x] Send it to a Discord Webhook
+- [ ] Get more information about the target